 COAR is platform agnostic and encourages the adoption of NGR functionalities in as many repository platforms as possible.
 COAR’s efforts, however, are focused on supporting the open source community in adopting the NGR recommendations.
 To that end, COAR has been organizing a number of activities to help the platforms understand the benefits and use cases for the NGR vision, as well as finding resources to help with the implementation of technologies.

-On June 6, 2018 COAR held a meeting of open source repository platforms to talk about the implementation of technical recommendations in the COAR Next Generation Repositories Report.
-The meeting was held in conjunction with the Open Repositories Conference in Bozeman, Montana and was attended by representatives from several of the open source repository platforms: Dataverse, DSpace, EPrints, Fedora, Invenio, Islandora, and Samvera, as well as members of the COAR Next Generation Repositories Working Group.
+On June 6, 2018 COAR held a meeting of open source repository platforms to talk about the implementation of technical recommendations in the The meeting was attended by representatives from several of the open source repository platforms: Dataverse, DSpace, EPrints, Fedora, Invenio, Islandora, and Samvera, as well as members of the COAR Next Generation Repositories Working Group.
 The discussion focused on two of the technologies/protocols that support many of the behaviours outlined in the report: Resource Sync and Signposting.
-The meeting was very productive and COAR will follow-up on to support the adoption of next generation repository functionalities.
-See the news item for more information.
+The meeting was very productive and COAR is following-up with a number of other activities to help the platforms move forward. of next generation repository functionalities.

 i.
 Improved discovery